 You might have heard about filterless air purifiers but dismissed the idea thinking that they were a myth.
 Well, believe it or not, filterless air purifiers are actually a reality and are becoming increasingly popular by the day.

-The Best Filterless Air Purifiers
+Best Filterless Air Purifier Comparison

 #1 Ionic Pro - Filterless Air Purifier

 The Ionic Pro Air Purifier is perfect for people that fight with colds or with allergies.
 The Ionic Pro Air Purifier works by removing allergens from the air and with this process, it also helps to get rid of viruses that cause the common cold, and even more importantly, the flu virus.

 Another great feature of the Ionic Pro Air Purifier is that is helps to eliminate bacteria that causes strep and staph, making your home safe for everyone who lives there.
 No need to worry about nasty viruses entertaining in the home, but with the Ionic Pro Air Purifier, you will have clean air and revolutionized air purification in less than an hour.